Karique-Miller/Kairo-Launcher/README.md

 HOW TO OPEN:

-1. Extract both folder to desiered location.
+1. Extract both folders to desiered location.
 2. Open "Launcher".
 3. Open "Kairo Launcher.exe"